Gov. Polis signs 'Farmworker Bill of Rights' into law

 DENVER — In Colorado, there are an estimated 39,764 agricultural workers on about 9,000 farms, according to the United States Department of Agriculture.

-A bill that grants those workers the right to have meal breaks, rest periods, access to cold water and shade when it’s hot outside, protections against retaliation if they talk about their work conditions, and the right to a minimum wage and overtime pay is now law.
+A bill that would grant those workers the right to have meal breaks, rest periods, access to cold water and shade when it’s hot outside, protections against retaliation if they talk about their work conditions, and the right to a minimum wage and overtime pay is headed to the governors’ desk.

-Both the House and the Senate passed SB 21-87, dubbed the "Farmworker Bill of Rights," earlier this month.
-State Representative Yadira Caraveo (D-Thornton), the bill’s sponsor, said it is time that farmworkers are recognized as essential workers and given the benefits of essential workers.
+Both the House and the Senate passed SB 21-87, dubbed the "Farmworker Bill of Rights," this week.
+State Representative Yadira Caraveo (D-Adams County), the bill’s sponsor, said it is time that farmworkers are recognized as essential workers and given the benefits of essential workers.

-Before this bill was passed, most agricultural workers were exempt from state and local minimum wage laws and overtime pay.
+Most agricultural workers are currently exempt from state and local minimum wage laws and overtime pay.
 This bill removes that exemption and requires that wages be adjusted annually for cost of living, and for the workers to get some form of overtime pay.

 Rep. Caraveo said these are all protections many people would think farmworkers already have.